lovetide/eMail/README.zh_CN.txt

 	  single: "Full Name" = someone@somedomain.org

 	Any group name to email translation will have to have a 'group:' token before it:
-	With groups, you can only use the Names of your single statements above。。。 Format below:
+	With groups, you can only use the Names of your single statements above… Format below:
 	  group: Both = Software,Dean

     See the email。address。template file for more information